nokia/RED/docs/help/user_guide/general.md

 ### Tab key behavior

-Tab key press behavior is set by default to be aware of the file type.
+Tab key press behavior can be changed at _[Window->Preferences->Robot Framework->Editor](javascript:executeCommand\('org.eclipse.ui.window.preferences\(preferencePageId=org.robotframework.ide.eclipse.main.plugin.preferences.editor\)'\))_ in **Source** section.
+It is set by default to be aware of the file type.
 For .tsv files each Tab will produce item separator, for text files 4 spaces will generated.
-In Robot Framework preferences (Window -> Preferences under Source section), Tab behavior can be changed if needed.
+Moreover, **jump out of active region** behavior can be enabled there.
+If enabled, instead of inserting defined separator in source editor, RED will move cursor to the end of active region.
+It may be useful for example for variables edition.

 ![](general/tab_behaviour.png)